EnquistLab/bsm/README.md

 params.sh.example | Example shared parameters file | Template/example for `params.sh`
 upsite.sh | Availability | Check the base URL of a service to confirm that it is up and accepting requests.
 If the service is down, checks the server as well.
 Returns exit codes 0 (success) or >1 (failure).
-See script for meaning of failuer codes. upsite\_batch.sh | Availability | Runs upsite.sh for multiple services and sends notification emails if errors detected tnrs_ck.sh | Performance | Tests each route of TNRS API to confirm response content as expected.
-Returns array with success/failure code for each test (route).
+See script for meaning of failuer codes. upsite\_batch.sh | Availability | Runs upsite.sh for multiple services and sends notification emails if errors detected tnrs_ck.sh | Performance | Tests each endpoint of TNRS API to confirm response content as expected.
+Save test results as CSV file, with a success/failure code and message for each test.
 See script for details of test results array. svc\_ck\_batch.sh| Performance |  Runs performance check scripts (e.g., tnrs_ck.sh, gnrs_ch.sh, etc.) for multiple services and sends notification emails if errors detected for one or more services. **[PLANNED]** gnrs_ck.sh | Performance | Tests each route of GNRS API to confirm response content as expected.
 Other details as for tnrs_ck.sh. **[PLANNED]** nsr_ck.sh | Performance | Tests each route of NSR API to confirm response content as expected.
 Other details as for tnrs_ck.sh. **[PLANNED]**